dxc-technology/halstack-style-guide/components/dialog/README.md

 ## Appereance

 The dialog appearance is widely recognizable by the users, as it appears in the center of the screen, above the content of the applications as a call to the user to interact or put the focus in the content shown inside that box.
-This dialog disables the main content until the user explicitly interacts with the modal dialog, so it requirs immediate attention by the user.
+This dialog disables the main content until the user explicitly interacts with the modal dialog, so it requires immediate attention by the user.

 ### Modes